devrard08/DTaylorEnterprises/README.md

 ## Updates

 #### v0.0.2
--canonical tag has been added
+- Canonical tag has been added
--Meta tags have been updated.
+- Meta tags have been updated.
 Facebook & Twitter tags have been added as well

 #### v0.0.1
 - Moved CSS style from HTML file to /assets/css/style.css